Allocations of New Zealand Units are given to businesses carrying out certain activities. Find out who's eligible and how to apply.

 Find out if you're eligible to receive an industrial allocation.

-Information on how to apply, application types, important dates and record keeping requirements.
+Information on how to apply for industrial allocations, application types, important dates and record keeping requirements.

 Each year we decide on the number of New Zealand Units (NZUs) allocated to eligible industry applicants.
 We publish the lists of these allocations here.